jwnorm/kobe_shot_analysis/README.md

 final_project folder:
 ---------------------
--data contains one file, the master data from Kaggle -proposal contains hmtl and md versions of the project proposal -submissions is a collection of clearly labeled Kaggle submission files -.gitignore, .Rhistory, and final_project.Rproj can all be ignored -kobe_shot_classification is the actual project and has both Rmd and html versions
+- data contains one file, the master data from Kaggle
+- proposal contains hmtl and md versions of the project proposal
+- submissions is a collection of clearly labeled Kaggle submission files
+- .gitignore, .Rhistory, and final_project.Rproj can all be ignored
+- kobe_shot_classification is the actual project and has both Rmd and html versions

 How to view project: